theOriginalPerson/theOriginalPerson/README.md

 #### My name is Dario, and I've been programming for around 7 years.

-I've written code in Python, JavaScript, C#, Dart and am currently building things in C.
+I've written code in Python, JavaScript, C#, Dart and C.

 - ⚡ Fun fact: I've written a book of poetry